 The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on the Organization is not known at this time.
 The Organization will continue to monitor the impacts of the pandemic on the community that it serves and its employees and continue to adjust to the situation.

 3 Summary of significant accounting policies

-The Organization's accounting and reporting policies conform to Canadian accounting standards for not-for-profit organizations (ASNPO) and include the following:
+The financial statements of the Organization have been prepared in accordance with the Canadian accounting standards for not-for-profit organizations (ASNPO) and include the following:

 a) Use of estimates